 - November 15, a decision will be made by late December;

 - December 15, a decision will be made by late January;

 - January 15, a decision will be made by late February;

 - February 15, a decision will be made by late March.

 NOTE: (1) President’s Scholarship Competition attendees and students applying during the Early Action cycle with a high school academic core GPA of 4.0 (as calculated by the Office of Admissions) and 1330+ SAT or 30+ ACT will be considered for the Honors College without having to submit a separate Honors application.
 (2) Students admitted to the Honors College must submit their Georgia College confirmation deposit to secure their spot in the Honors College.
-For fall 2022, 120 slots are available.
-Students who deposit after all 120 slots have been filled will be placed on a waitlist.
+For fall 2024, 150 slots are available.
+Students who deposit after all 150 slots have been filled will be placed on a wait list.
 (3) Bell Hall, the residence hall where incoming Honors students are encouraged to reside, tends to fill up by mid-March.

 Currently enrolled students with an institutional GPA of 3.50 or above may also apply to the Honors College at the end of their first semester on campus.